SOMOS Annual meeting

 that the lesion is preganglionic (otherwise there is a more distal nerve injury);

-- the problem with early EMG, is that preganglionic injuries may occur along w/ dorsal root ganglion injuries which will falsely
+- problem with early EMG, is that preganglionic injuries may occur along w/ dorsal root ganglion injuries which will falsely

 indicate a postganglionic injury, and inaddition, early EMG cannot distinguish between to axonotmesis and neurotmesis;